B253500/LLM-Agents-to-Automate-VC-Intelligence-and-Deal-Making/README.md

 [![Python 3.11](https://img.shields.io/badge/python-3.11-blue.svg)](https://www.python.org/downloads/)
 [![LangChain](https://img.shields.io/badge/LangChain-✓-green.svg)](https://langchain.com/)
 [![OpenAI GPT-4](https://img.shields.io/badge/OpenAI-GPT--4-orange.svg)](https://openai.com/)

 ## Overview

 The VC Agents platform is a comprehensive AI-powered system for generating investment memos from pitch decks, business plans, and call notes.
 It provides venture capitalists with detailed analysis including market sizing, competitive intelligence, financial analysis, and risk assessment.
 For founders, it offers insights into how VCs might evaluate your business and simplifies the process of presenting your company to investors.

+## Investment Memo Generator
+Generates a polished investment memo (DOCX + PDF) from a pitch deck or notes.
+It extracts text, tables, and figures; runs market sizing, competitive, technical, financial, ESG, and risk analyses; then formats the findings into a structured memo with visuals and an evaluation summary.

+## Web Scraping
+Continuously discovers and downloads VC reports to keep your research current.
+It organises files, builds a local cache of extracted text/tables for market deep dives, and runs inside Docker with n8n for scheduled, hands-off operation

+## Virtual Email Assistant
+- A single intelligent API that classifies your question and routes to the best tools:
+- Market/segment deep dive: use cached report data first, then web search.
+- Company/Fund: web search + CoreSignal, synthesized by the LLM with citations.
+- Person: LinkedIn-first web search (then general), synthesized into a short bio.
+- Use POST /api/analyze-report with your question; responses include inline sources.

 The system consists of **3 distinct workflows**:
 1. **📊 Investment Memo Generation** - Core AI-powered memo creation with enhanced data extraction